-Want this summer’s matches on BBC One HD and ITV HD to look even better?
+Want this season’s matches to look even better?
 They will with upscaling on a 4K TV…

 4K HDR TVs deliver a huge boost in picture quality, with lifelike images that make you feel as though you’re in the thick of the action.

 They offer 4 times the picture resolution (that's the 4K bit) and a much wider spectrum of colours than an HD television (thanks to HDR, or High Dynamic Range).
 But when it comes to watching sport and other content they work in a very similar way.

 To watch content in full HD you had to match your HD telly to a high-definition source – for example Sky Sports HD, BBC One HD or Blu-ray.

 And it’s just the same for 4K Ultra HD TVs.
 To get the full benefit you have to have a 4K source.
 This is known as native 4K content.

 There’s plenty of that around – from Netflix and Amazon to Ultra HD Blu-ray, Sky Sports and Sky Cinema (through Sky Q).

 But terrestrial TV, for your Match of the Day highlights and international football, has yet to launch 4K broadcasts – though the BBC has been experimenting with 4K through Planet Earth II and iPlayer.
 This means you’ll often be watching standard or high-definition content through your 4K UHD HDR TV.